Volta Region : HAVE - The School of Joy

 Unfortunately, traditional local culture is deeply rooted in stigmatizing disability, which is ostracized and sometimes actively suppressed.
 Nowadays mentalities are changing but there is still much to be done to educate families and the communities about a different vision of disability.

-In this context the NGO Awia Inclusive Community Project (AICP), jointly with the partner NGO Give a Dream Foundation, intends to carry out a Multifunctional Disability Centre which should become a hub of educational initiatives for local communities with particular reference to the social rehabilitation of disabled minors.
+In this context the NGO Awia Inclusive Community Project (AICP), jointly with the partner NGO Give a Dream Foundation, intends to carry out a Multifunctional Disability Centre which should become a hub of educational initiatives for local communities with particular reference to the social and scholastic inclusion of disabled minors.

-General purpose: to give children and adolescents and their peers with disabilities a reference place where to meet and play, do recreational and educational activities together in order to produce a change in the perception of disability and handicap within the family and the community.
+General purpose: to give children and adolescents and their peers with disabilities a reference place where to meet and play, do educational and recreational activities together in order to produce a change in the perception of disability and handicap within the family and the community.

 • Perception of disability and handicap at family and community level